Offshore Alliance on Impending Ministerial Decision on a Proposed Offshore Oil & Gas Licence

 Global climate talks are starting Thursday morning in Dubai.
 The Offshore Alliance can not imagine a scenario where it would be seen as climate smart for Canada or Nova Scotia to approve new oil and gas exploration and drilling.

-The Alliance looks forward to a positive decision and working with all levels of government including Indigenous governments to protect the marine environment and to ensure that the offshore wind industry develops in a way which accommodates and respects existing ocean users, such as the fishery.
+The Alliance looks forward to a positive decision and working with all levels of government including other organizations and grassroots leaders to protect the marine environment and to ensure that the offshore wind industry develops in a way which accommodates and respects existing ocean users, such as the fishery.

 For more information, contact: Media@sierraclub.ca